coder/coder/docs/admin/auth.md

 - **Redirect URI**: Set to `https://coder.domain.com/api/v2/users/oidc/callback`

-### Step 2: Configure Coder with the OpenID Connect credentials
+### Step 2 (Client Secret Auth): Configure Coder with the OpenID Connect credentials

+The most common way to authenticate with OIDC providers is with a `client_secret`.
 Navigate to your Coder host and run the following command to start up the Coder
 server:

 ```console